-ELD: A global initiative for sustainable land management," a publication produced by the Economics of Land Degradation, Deutsche Gesellschaft für Internationale Zusammenarbeit and partners
+ELD: A global initiative for sustainable land management, a publication by the Economics of Land Degradation Initiative and partners

-Towards a land degradation neutral world, a publication produced by the United Nations Environment Programme, the Changwon Initiative, and the UNCCD
+Towards a land degradation neutral world, a publication by the UNEP, the Changwon Initiative and the UNCCD

-The growing loss of arable land: an alarming development
+The growing loss of fertile land: an alarming development

 The benefits of sustainable land management

-1. Provisioning services: Benefits for food, fodder, fiber, fuel and freshwater provision.
+- Provisioning services: provision of food, fodder, fibre, fuel and freshwater.
 SLM helps to:

-- Increase food security, primarily for smallholder farmers
+- Increase food security, especially for smallholder farmers

 - Provide local fresh and clean water

-2. Regulating and supporting services: Soil and vegetation cover – for water, carbon and biodiversity.
+- Supporting services: support nutrient and water cycling, support Soil and vegetation cover – for water, carbon and biodiversity.
 SLM helps to:

-- Mitigate soil degradation and enhance soil development
+- Mitigate soil degradation and enhance soil quality, structure, and functioning

 - Enhance primary production and nutrient cycling

-3. Cultural and social services: Benefits for culture and society.
+- Cultural services: Benefits for culture and society.
 SLM helps to: